10 Misconceptions About Fuel Economy

 9) Myth: Premium Gas Gets Better Gas Mileage than Regular Fuel

-The EPA says, “you’ll probably experience no benefit from using premium fuels over regular gas.”
-The only time you should use premium fuel is in the case of engine knock when running on regular.
+The EPA says, “You’ll probably experience no benefit from using premium fuels over regular gas.”
+The only time you should use premium fuel is in the case of an engine knock when running on regular fuel.
 The extra octane does not improve fuel economy; if your vehicle runs on regular fuel, use regular fuel.
 All you’re doing is costing yourself additional money.

 10) Myth: Manual Transmissions get Better Gas Mileage Than Automatics